Easy Greek Potato Salad

 - 6 oz. green beans

-- 2 oz. block feta cheese
+- 2 oz. block feta cheese, diced into small cubes

-- 4 oz. kalamata olives
+- 4 oz. kalamata olives, sliced in half

 Instructions